25 Famous Landmarks in Las Vegas, Nevada, Not to Miss

 While the aquarium is focused on sharks, you will see some other creatures like sea turtles, stingrays, and piranhas.
 You can even purchase experiences such as feeding the sharks or swimming with them.
 This is one of the Las Vegas sights and attractions you can't miss if you're in Vegas with kids!

-☂️ Visit the Shark Reef Aquarium at Mandalay Bay on a tour
+☂️ Experience the Shark Reef Aquarium at Mandalay Bay with a tour

 Bellagio Fountains